Skippers Aviation

-Skippers Aviation is a small regional airline based out of Perth Airport that specialises in charter flights for companies with fly-in fly-out workers.
-They also operate flights for the mining industry in Western Australia, as well as some scheduled regular public transport (RPT) flights.
+Skippers Aviation is an Australian regional airline based out of Perth Airport that specialises in charter flights for companies with fly-in fly-out workers.
+It also operate flights for the mining industry in Western Australia, as well as some scheduled regular public transport flights.
 Primarily serving the northern Goldfields, Skippers also has a secondary base in Broome in order to service the Kimberley region.

+History

+Skippers Aviation was founded in 1990.
+It began scheduled services in March 1999 after winning a Government of Western Australia contract to operate flights from Broome to Derby.
+It held a 25% stake in Hazelton Airlines that was sold to Ansett Transport Industries in 2000.
+It took over the Perth to Busselton and Margaret River service from Maroomba Airlines on 31 July 2000.

 Services

 Skippers Aviation is the largest provider of fly-in fly-out services for the mining industry in Western Australia.
-It operates many weekly flights in support of many major mining companies and mine sites.
+It operates weekly flights and supports many mining companies and mine sites.

 As of January 2020, Skippers Aviation also operates scheduled services to the following regional destinations out of Perth and Broome: